-Approximately one-third of FAFSAs filed each year are selected for Federal Verification.
+Approximately 20% of FAFSAs filed each year are selected for federal verification.
 Verification is the process in which the U.S. Department of Education requires colleges to confirm that the data reported on your FAFSA is accurate.
 In addition, the U.S. Department of Education gives colleges the authority to select a student’s FAFSA for verification if the college has reason to believe the reported information may not be accurate.

 If you qualify for federal student aid and your FAFSA is selected for verification, this process must be completed before your aid can be finalized.